Mental Health Facilities Lewis and Clark County, MT

 Aware Inc

-Aware Inc is a mental health treatment center in Lewis And Clark County, MT, located at 616 Helena Avenue, Suite 305, 59601 zip code area.
+Aware Inc is a mental health facility in Lewis And Clark County, MT, located at 616 Helena Avenue, Suite 305 in the 59601 zip code.
 Aware Inc provides outpatient treatment and telemedicine/telehealth.
-Aware Inc offers individual psychotherapy, psychotropic medication and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
-Aware Inc also supports seniors or older adults, people with trauma and people with PTSD.
-Additional services at Aware Inc consist of assertive community treatment and case management.
+Aware Inc provides psychotropic medication, group therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Aware Inc also supports people with trauma, people with PTSD and people with serious mental illness.
+Additional services offered by Aware Inc consist of assertive community treatment and case management.

 Intermountain Community Services